MaliaKisau/MaliaKisau/README.md

 💬 Let's Connect!

 Let's Do This !
-Whether ypu're intrested in disscussing the latest advancements in AI or colaborating on a web development project...
+Whether you're intrested in disscussing the latest advancements in AI or colaborating on a web development project...
 Feel free to connect with me via [LinkedIn](https://www.linkedin.com/in/malia-mumo-kisau-3400b11a2/).